Why We Recycle

 Brush is collected separately from residences on the regularly scheduled heavy trash day and transported to Public Works.
 The brush is chipped using a tub grinder and allowed to mulch.
 The mulch is used by the city’s Parks and Recreation Department in city parks and nature trails.

-In 2000, the City of La Porte purchased a tub grinder to grind brush, wood and yard waste set at the curb by La Porte residents on their regular heavy trash scheduled pickup.
+In 2000, the City of La Porte purchased a tub grinder to grind brush and yard waste set at the curb by La Porte residents on their regular heavy trash scheduled pickup.

 Our Recycle Center is located on C St. before the Fire Training Center